 3. Ann Buchanan Scholarship Fund

-Students graduating from public high school in Williamson County who are not in the top ten percent of their graduating class but have overcome unique life challenges may apply for the Ann Buchanan Scholarship Fund.
+Eligible students are graduating from public high school in Williamson County.
+They are not in the top ten percent of their graduating class.
+They need to show how they have overcome unique life challenges.
 The challenges may include life-threatening illness, injury or other extraordinary circumstance.
 Students must plan to attend an accredited college, vocational or technical school.
-The scholarship is non-renewable.
+This Tennessee college scholarship is non-renewable.

 4. Ann Wright Hart/Nashville Alumnae Chapter Scholarship

-A freshman, junior or senior collegian member of Alpha Eta at Vanderbilt University or Eta Phi at Belmont University, who is a permanent resident in the greater Nashville area, is eligible to apply for the Ann Wright Hart/Nashville Alumnae Chapter Scholarship.
-Initiated members in good standing are eligible while new members may apply but must be initiated by the deadline.
+The Ann Wright Hart/Nashville Alumnae Chapter Scholarship is available for the following.
+A freshman, junior or senior member of Alpha Eta at Vanderbilt University.
+A freshman, junior or senior member of Eta Phi at Belmont University.
+They must be a permanent resident in the greater Nashville area.
+Initiated members in good standing are eligible.
+New members may apply but must be initiated by the deadline.
 The scholarship may be used for tuition, books, and course-related fees.
 Students may be attending either full- or part-time.

 5. BJ Dean Scholarship

 The BJ Dean Scholarship is for women who plan to enter full-time Christian ministry.
 Applicants do not have to seek ordination or serve in any particular denomination.
 Applicants must be residents of Tennessee or Texas.
 Students who plan to attend Yale Divinity School are also eligible to apply.
 The scholarship is in honor of B.J.
-Runnels Dean whose service to churches and state Baptist conventions advanced the cause of women in ministry.
+Runnels Dean.
+Her service to churches and state Baptist conventions advanced the cause of women.

 6. Belle Meade Country Club Employee Scholarship

-The Belle Meade Country Club Employee Scholarship was established for employees of the Nashville country club who work 30 hours per week and have been employed for three years or more.
-In addition to current employees, their children may also apply for the scholarship.
-The scholarship is non-renewable and is awarded only once.
-The scholarship is available for students who plan to attend two- and four-year colleges or universities as well as vocational and technical schools.
+The Belle Meade Country Club Employee Scholarship is for employees of the Nashville Country Club.
+They must work 30 hours per week and have worked for three years or more.
+Current employees and their children may apply for the scholarship.
+The scholarship is non-renewable and awarded only once.
+The scholarship is available for college and university students.
+It is available for two and four-year schools.
+Vocational and technical school students are also eligible.

 7. Belmont University Commercial Music Showcase Scholarship

-Belmont University offers high school seniors, college freshmen, sophomores or juniors the opportunity to apply for the Commercial Music Showcase Scholarship.
-Students must attend Belmont University and be enrolled as a commercial music major.
-Commercial music majors are trained to perform, compose, arrange, produce and sell the music that Nashville’s reputation was built on.
-The scholarship was established by the LifeWorks Foundation to assist students who are seeking careers in commercial music.
+The Commercial Music Showcase Scholarship is available to high school seniors, college freshmen, sophomores or juniors.
+Students must attend Belmont University and enrolled as a commercial music major.
+Commercial music majors are trained to perform, compose, arrange, produce and sell music.
+The scholarship was established by the LifeWorks Foundation.
+It assists students who are seeking careers in commercial music.

 8. Bird Dog Foundation Essay Contest

-The Bird Dog Foundation Essay Contest focuses on those who are interested in training and education in wildlife or wildlife conservation.
+The Bird Dog Foundation Essay Contest is for students interested in wildlife education and conservation.
 Applicants must be high school seniors who plan to enter their freshman year of college.
-Applicants must reside in Tennessee, Mississippi or Arkansas and must be United States citizens.
+Applicants must live in Tennessee, Mississippi or Arkansas.
+United States citizenship is required.
 Employees, sitting board members and their relatives are not eligible to apply.
-There is no application for the scholarship, but applicants must include their full name, mailing address, email address, phone number, date as well as the name and address of the school they attend on the cover sheet of the essay.
+There is no application for the scholarship.
+Applicants must include their full name, mailing address, email address, phone number, and date.
+They must include the name and address of the school they attend on the cover sheet of the essay.

 9. Brad Butkiewicz Memorial Scholarship

-The Brad Butkiewicz Memorial Scholarship is for a graduating student from Stewart County High School.
-The scholarship is in memory of Brad Butkiewicz, a student at Stewart County High School, who loved football and the Health Occupation Students of America.
+The Brad Butkiewicz Memorial Scholarship is for graduates of Stewart County High School.
+The scholarship is in memory of Brad Butkiewicz.
+He was a student at Stewart County High School.
+He loved football and the Health Occupation Students of America.
 Brad died on his way home from an early morning football practice.
-Applicant must be involved in football or the Health Occupations Students of America.
+Applicants must be involved in football or the Health Occupations Students of America.
 They must also have a GPA of 2.5 or higher and a high need for financial assistance to continue their education.

 10. Cheatham County Community Foundation Scholarship

-Residents who have lived in Cheatham County for at least one year are eligible to apply for the Cheatham County Community Foundation Scholarship.
+The Cheatham County Community Foundation Scholarship is for students who have lived in Cheatham County for at least one year.
 Applicants must hold a high school diploma or GED and have a grade point average of 2.0 or greater.
 Students must plan to attend an accredited college, university or technical school.
 Students must maintain a GPA of 2.0 or higher while in college as well.

 11. Choose Your Future Scholarship Fund

 Graduates of Metropolitan Nashville Public Schools of Davidson County are eligible to apply for the Choose Your Future Scholarship Fund.
 Applicants must have a minimum GPA of 2.5 and a score of at least 21 on the ACT.
 Students may attend any accredited college or university in the United States.
 Preference is given to students who are the first in their family to attend college.
-The scholarship is renewable, and preference is given to previous recipients if they remain in good standing with the college or university.
+The scholarship is renewable.
+Preference is given to previous recipients.
+They must remain in good standing with the college or university.

 12. David Anderson Scholarship Fund

-Seniors at Coffee County High School in Manchester, Tennessee, are eligible to apply for the David Anderson Scholarship Fund.
+The David Anderson Scholarship Fund is available to seniors at Coffee County High School.
 Applicants must have a minimum weighted GPA of 2.5 and show a willingness to work hard as well as a positive work ethic.
 Applicants must have a sense of team without needing to be a star athlete.
-Applicants must plan to attend an accredited college or university and must plan to begin college the year immediately following high school.
+Applicants must plan to attend an accredited college or university.
+They must plan to begin college the year immediately following high school.

 13. Dody Boyd Scholarship Fund

-Seniors graduating from Cheatham County Central High School are eligible to apply for the Dody Boyd Scholarship.
-Applicants must plan to attend either a two-year community college, technical school or four-year college or university.
+The Dody Boyd Scholarship is for seniors graduating from Cheatham County Central High School.
+Applicants must plan to attend community college, technical school, college or university.
 Applicants must have a GPA of at least 2.5 or higher and an ACT score of 20 or better.
 The scholarship is non-renewable.
-Dody Boyd was a bus driver for and a graduate of Cheatham County Central High School, who instilled an appreciation for good grades and successful graduation in the students she came in contact with.
+Dody Boyd was a bus driver for and a graduate of Cheatham County Central High School.
+She instilled an appreciation for good grades and successful graduation in the students she came in contact with.

 14. Dora Mclellan Brown Ministry Scholarship

 The Dora Mclellan Brown Ministry Scholarship is for Christian men and women who are from the greater Chattanooga area.
-Applicants must be theologically and biblically conservative and seeking a master’s degree at a theological seminary or at a school approved by The Generosity Trust.
+Applicants must be theologically and biblically conservative.
+They must be seeking a master’s degree at a theological seminary or at a school approved by The Generosity Trust.
 Students who plan to enter pulpit ministry are given priority.
 Applicants must submit an application and one-page testimony of faith.
-They also must submit evidence of their call to ministry in a one-page essay as well as official transcripts and a current resume.
+They also must submit evidence of their call to ministry in a one-page essay.
+Official transcripts and a current resume are required.
 Two letters of reference are also required as well as a geographical eligibility statement.